 - OTDe can be decided after the first full year in any of our tracks.
 After the first full year, students must submit a letter of intent to apply

 Concordia University Wisconsin is accredited by The Higher Learning Commission.

-The Master of Occupational Therapy program on the Mequon campus is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Master of Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).